ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs: Introduction

 Mixed Binary Quadratic Programs (MBQPs) are discrete optimization problems with quadratic terms in the objective function subject to a set of linear constraints.
 MBQPs encode many important problems in Combinatorial Optimization (CO) ~\citep{loiola2007survey,rebennack2024stable,kochenberger2005unconstrained} and cover a wide range of applications, including finance~\citep{parpas2006global}, machine learning~\citep{bertsimas2009algorithm}, as well as chemical~\citep{misener2013glomiqo} and energy systems~\citep{turner2014new}.
 A significant body of research on CO algorithms has focused on \emph{primal heuristics}, which are algorithms designed to find good feasible solutions quickly and without optimality guarantees \citep{berthold2014rens}.

 Despite development in solvers and heuristics, solving large-scale COs remains challenging.
 In recent years, Machine Learning (ML) has been proposed to accelerate solution methods for CO problems.
 Motivated by the fact that CO problems that share similar structures are solved repeatedly in many applications \citep{huang2024distributional,scavuzzo2024machine}, a growing body of research uses ML to guide algorithmic policies or to build new policies customized to instances that appear in specific applications.
-For example, \citet{han2023a,nair2020solving,pmlr-v235-huang24f,ding2020accelerating} proposed ML-guided primal heuristics for Mixed Integer Linear Programs (MILPs), wherein they predict the optimal assignment for a subset of the variables.
+For example, \citet{han2023a,nair2020solving,pmlr-v235-huang24f,ding2020accelerating} propose ML-guided primal heuristics for Mixed Integer Linear Programs (MILPs), wherein they predict the optimal assignment for a subset of the variables. \citet{lee2024rl} have shown that ML-guided methods reach high-quality solutions faster than non-ML primal heuristics on MILPs.
 While prior work on ML-guided CO methods has shown success across multiple algorithmic components on many challenging CO problems, existing work in this area has mainly focused on MILPs.
-A small body of research has used ML to advance solution methods for general nonlinear programming problems \citep{bonami2018learning,bagga2023solving,ghaddar2023learning,ferber2023surco,tang2025learningoptimizemixedintegernonlinear,ferber2023surco}, but ML-guided methods in this space are not as well developed as in MILPs.
+A small body of research has used ML to advance solution methods for general nonlinear programming problems \citep{bonami2018learning,bagga2023solving,ghaddar2023learning,ferber2023surco,tang2025learningoptimizemixedintegernonlinear}, but ML-guided methods in this space are not as well developed as in MILPs.

 MBQPs are even more challenging to solve than MILPs due to the combinatorial nature \citep{magnanti1981combinatorial} coupled with nonlinearities.
 In this work, we develop ML-guided primal heuristics for MBQPs by adapting and extending existing work on ML-guided MILP solution methods.
 We adapt the Weighted Cross-Entropy-based and Contrastive Learning-based methods which are used in MILP solution prediction to MBQPs.
 To adapt to MBQPs, we propose a novel neural network architecture that extracts input features and a new data collection procedure that generates high-quality solutions as ground truth training data for large-scale MBQPs.
 Furthermore, we extend existing loss functions used in CO solution prediction and propose to combine Cross-Entropy and Contrastive losses.
 Computational results show that the adapted and extended ML methods outperform existing primal heuristics and state-of-the-art solvers on standard and real-world MBQP benchmarks.
 Furthermore, we show that solution prediction models trained with our proposed extended loss function outperform other ML-guided methods adapted from MILPs in in-domain testing and improve generalization in cross-regional inference on a real-world wind farm layout optimization problem.